Natalia-19/ECE366-Project-2/README_2.md

 Implementation Details

 TEAM MEMBERS:

 Adam Mouhtadi:

 Adam worked on figure 2, finding whether the number is odd using division by repeated subtraction.

 Natalia Smielinski:

 Sona Lawrence: 652007412

-Natalia and Sona provided assistance on testing and debugging and worked on the README and Progress report.
+Natalia and Sona provided assistance on testing and debugging and worked on the README file and Progress report.

+Project Overview

 The following functions are implemented based on the provided pseudo-code: